PacoReinaCampo/MPSoC-DV/requirements/matlab/book/chapters/chapter8.md

   - Distribute the `.mltbx` file.
   - Users can install toolboxes via the "Add-Ons" menu.

-## Tool Qualification and Certification
+## TOOL QUALIFICATION AND CERTIFICATION

 Ensure your MATLAB tools meet industry standards and regulations.